tekkaonigiri/TR-Autonomy-0/README.md

 - **Ubuntu** is a Distro that runs on Linux, which is a type of Operating System.
 - **ROS2** (Robot Operating System) is a combination of software libraries to develop robotics projects, best run on ubuntu.

-We recommend setting up Ubuntu either by simulating it through a Virtual Machine (non optimal since it's slow), or through Dual Boot
+We recommend setting up Ubuntu either by simulating it through a Virtual Machine or through Dual Boot.
+Here are a couple of the tradeoffs of each:
+- **Virtual Machine** tends to be slower than Dual-Boot due to simulating a second machine on your current machine.
+But it is safer, and much less likely to mess up your machine.
+- **Dual-Boot** involves downloading a second operating system that you can switch between on starting up your computer.
+It is fast, but can be bad if you mess it up and is hard to setup on Mac devices.

 ### Make sure to install these versions: Ubuntu 22.04 and ROS2 Humble